 Home > Fitness & Health > Health Library > Acne

 Acne, or acne vulgaris, is a skin problem that starts when oil and dead skin cells clog up your pores.
 Some people call it blackheads, blemishes, whiteheads, pimples, or zits.
 When you have just a few red spots, or pimples, you have a mild form of acne.
 Severe acne can mean hundreds of pimples that can cover the face, neck, chest, and back.
 Or it can be bigger, solid, red lumps that are painful (cysts).

 Acne is very common among teens.
 It usually gets better after the teen years.
 Some women who never had acne growing up will have it as an adult, often right before their menstrual periods.

 Acne starts when oil and dead skin cells clog the skin's pores.
-If germs get into the pores, the result can be swelling, redness, and pus.
+This traps bacteria inside the pores causing swelling, redness, and pus.
 For most people, acne starts during the teen years.
 This is because hormone changes make the skin oilier after puberty starts.

 Symptoms of acne include whiteheads, blackheads, and pimples and cystic lesions.
 These can occur on the face, neck, shoulders, back, or chest.
 Mild acne usually causes only whiteheads and blackheads.
 Severe acne can produce hundreds of pimples that cover large areas of skin.

 When you see a doctor about acne, you'll have a physical exam.
 Your doctor will ask you questions about your past and current health.
 Women may be asked questions about their menstrual cycles.
 Most often, you won't have any special tests to diagnose acne.

 To help control acne, keep your skin clean.
 Avoid skin products that clog your pores.
 Look for products that say "noncomedogenic" on the label.
 Wash your skin once or twice a day with a gentle soap or acne wash.
 Try not to scrub or pick at your pimples.
 This can make them worse and can cause scars.